 A: From February through May, students participate in an Internet-mediated course that provides a broad overview of Korean history, literature, religion, art, politics, economics, education, and contemporary society, as well as U.S.–Korean relations.
-Top scholars and leading diplomats provide weekly lectures, and engage students in dialog via live Virtual Classroom (VC) sessions.
+Top scholars provide lectures, and engage students in dialog via live Virtual Classroom (VC) sessions.
 Students complete reading materials, assignments, and a final research project (due in early June) that is printed in journal format and distributed to all students.

 Q: What makes the SKSP unique?

 A: The college-level instruction provided by top scholars is unparalleled in other distance learning courses for high school students.
 The Virtual Classroom sessions also provide students with the occasion to engage in live discourse with these preeminent scholars.
 During the VCs, the discussion leaders often challenge students to engage higher-order thinking skills and to consider multiple perspectives.
 This unique opportunity to learn directly from such noted scholars is a distinctive element of the SKSP.

 Q: What are the technology requirements for participating in the SKSP?

 A: High speed Internet access, a Mac or PC computer, and a computer microphone.

 Q: How much does it cost to participate in the SKSP?